 The purpose of these rights is that every citizen can live his life with dignity and no one should be discriminated against on any basis.

 According to Article 15(1), the state cannot discriminate against any citizen on the basis of caste, religion, sex, place of birth and race.
 While saying about it, it should be highlighted that Article – 15 guarantees equality rights to Indian Citizens only and it is not applicable to Foreign Citizens.

 According to the second clause of Article 15, any Indian citizen shall, on the basis of caste, religion, sex, place of birth and race, enter shops, hotels, public eateries, public entertainment places, wells, bathing ghats, ponds, roads, and public resorts and he cannot be prevented from entering.

 What does Article 15(3) say?

 Although all citizens of the country are equal, they cannot be distinct against but women and children can be seen as an exception in this clause.

 According to rule (3) of Article 15, The state can make special provisions for women and children.
 Like women’s reservation or free education for children under the Right to Education Act, 2009.

-It is our responsibility to make it clear that – Reservation is not a discrimination against upper-caste rather it means promotion of special care, in educational and economic interests, to the weaker section of the people as mentioned under article 46 of the Constitution of India.
+It is our responsibility to make it clear that – Reservation is not discrimination against the upper caste rather it means the promotion of special care, in educational and economic interests, to the weaker section of the people as mentioned under Article 46 of the Constitution of India.

 Reservation provides a level playing field to the backward classes.
 It is intended to protect the weaker sections from any social injustice and all forms of exploitation.

-In the 103rd Constitutional amendment Act, 2020, a new clause (6) has been added in Article-15, according to which, the State shall also pay attention and make provisions to the economically weaker section from time to time.
-The 10% reservation given to economically weaker sections in upper-caste comes under clause 6 of Article 15.
+In the 103rd Constitutional Amendment Act, 2020, a new clause (6) has been added in Article-15, according to which, the State shall also pay attention and make provisions to the economically weaker section from time to time.
+The 10% reservation given to economically weaker sections in the upper caste comes under clause 6 of Article 15.